marcosorive/react-responsive-navbar-overlay/README.md

 ## How to use

-Import the component and put it inside a Router from react-router-dom, like this:
+Import the component and put it inside a Router from react-router-dom.
+Let's say you have the following routes:
+- Home (/)
+- About me (/about)
+- Contact (/contact)

+Then the usage would be the following:

 ```javascript
 import {BrowserRouter, Route} from 'react-router-dom';